 Waterproof and Fog Proof

-The chances of your binoculars getting wet from falling snow or slipping through your gloves hands onto the ground snow.
+The chances of your binoculars getting wet from falling snow or slipping through your gloved hands onto the ground snow.
 So to prevent them from getting spoiled by water, it only makes sense to choose binos that are waterproof.

 Due to rapid changes in temperature and humidity, binoculars lenses can fog up.
 Making it hard to use or clean.
 This can even spoil them.
 Because of that most binoculars, these days are purged with a dry gas ( either Nitrogen or Argon) and are O-ring sealed.
 This is done to make them weatherproof.

 Choose a binocular that has a large focus wheel that protrudes a long way out from the top of the body of the binocular, this will make finding and using it with gloves far simpler.
-Plus also ensure that focusing wheel has a non-slip texture or surface which improves the contact you make with it.
+Plus also ensure that the focusing wheel has a non-slip texture or surface which improves the contact you make with it.

 If you miss this, you might find it tedious to focus your binoculars with your gloves on.